Bradnop railway station: Layout

 The station had a single platform and limited goods facilities.
 Although the station buildings and passenger platform were in a cutting, the small goods yard was constructed at the top of the bank and this necessitated quite a steep gradient in the track leading from the branch line to the goods yard.
 A passing loop was installed and Bradnop was a block section with and Leek Brook East signalboxes, although Bradnop itself was not equipped with a signal box, only a ground frame.

-In NSR days the station staff comprised a Station Master, 1 porter and 1 porter/signalman.
+In NSR days, the station staff comprised a station master, a porter and a porter/signalman.

-The station buildings were of wooden construction and had to be rebuilt following a fire in April 1926 which destroyed the original building.
+The station buildings were of wooden construction and had to be rebuilt following a fire in April 1926, which destroyed the original building.

 Closure

 The branch line was never a financial success and passenger services were withdrawn on 30 September 1935.
-The station remained open as a goods station until May 1964 when all traffic on the branch except mineral workings from Caldon Low quarries was withdrawn.
+It remained open as a goods station until May 1964 when all traffic on the branch, except mineral workings from Caldon Low quarries, was withdrawn.